Slag Cement Association (SCA)

 Because of the size increase, the originally proposed area was not large enough to accommodate the increase in basin volume.

 Seven locations were evaluated to select a new site.
 Alternative conveyance methods, such as gravity sewers, remote pump stations, siphons, and influent pumping at the basin were all considered.
-Each alternative configuration was then numerically rated to determine the best site for the project based on a number of factors.
+Each alternative configuration was then numerically rated to determine the best site.
 Considerations included impacts to local businesses, traffic and the community, as well as design, construction, and operational considerations.

 Ultimately, a hybrid basin configuration was selected.
-The hybrid basin configuration allows the basin to partially fill by gravity for 27 of the 33 events during the Typical Year that the City’s LTCP model predicts that the basin will be activated.
+The hybrid basin configuration allows the basin to partially fill by gravity for 27 of the 33 events during the Typical Year that the city’s model predicts the basin will be activated.

 New sewers were also required as part of the Hazel Storage Basin project.
 The new sewers convey flow from the existing collection system to the basin, and eventually to the Little Cuyahoga Interceptor sewer.
 The new sewer system includes the construction of 78-inch, 48-inch, 36-inch, and 30-inch diameter sewers.